matecom57/mi-tutorial/docs/source/Numerical_Analysis_Ord_Delay_Diff_Equ/Numerical_Analysis_Ord_Delay_Diff_Equ_c01.rst

 First, we introduce:

 Deﬁnition 1.1 Let R d denote the d-dimensional Euclidean space.
-When we are given the unknown function x : [ t 0 , t F ] ↦ − → R d , the known function f : [ t 0 , t F ] × R d − ↦ → R d and the known constant ξ ∈ R d , and
+When we are given the unknown function      , tF ] ↦ −  Rd , the known function f:[t0 , tF] × R d − ↦ → R d and the known constant ξ ∈ R d , and they satisfy
-they satisfy

 dx = f (t, x) (t0  < t < t F ), dt